 \subsection{Data Acquisition}

-\paragraph{Generating the Finite Element Mesh} The FE volume mesh for running FE simulations was generated by running TetGen \cite{si2015tetgen} on the surface mesh files provided by \citet{tonutti2017machine}, which is based on MRI scans taken from the Repository of Molecular Brain Neoplasia Data \cite{madhavan2009rembrandt}.
+\paragraph{Generating the Finite Element Mesh} The FE volume mesh for running FE simulations was generated by running TetGen \citep{si2015tetgen} on the surface mesh files provided by \citet{tonutti2017machine}, which is based on MRI scans taken from the Repository of Molecular Brain Neoplasia Data \citep{madhavan2009rembrandt}.
 Figure \ref{fig:FEmesh} is illustrative of the FE volume mesh, which consists of 9118 nodes.
 More details on the FE volume mesh may be found in Table \ref{tab:mesh_info} in the appendix.

-\paragraph{Material Properties} Based on the work done in \cite{joldes2010real} and \cite{wittek2010patient}, the mechanical behavior of healthy brain and tumour tissues were characterized as hyper-elastic material obeying the Neo-Hookean constitutive law, $W = \frac{2\mu}{\alpha^2}(\lambda_1^\alpha+\lambda_2^\alpha+\lambda_3^\alpha-3)$, where $W$ is the energy, $\mu$ is the shear modulus in undeformed state, $\alpha$ is a material coefficient, and $\lambda$ is the principal longitudinal stretch.
-Similar to the experimental setting in \cite{tonutti2017machine}, the tumour and healthy brain tissues have identical density and Poisson ratio, and the tumour is assumed to be stiffer than the healthy brain tissue, thus having a larger Young's modulus.
-The numerical value of material parameters can be found in Table \ref{tab:mat_properties}.
+\paragraph{Material Properties} Based on the work done in \citep{joldes2010real} and \citep{wittek2010patient}, the mechanical behavior of healthy brain and tumour tissues were characterized as hyper-elastic material obeying the Neo-Hookean constitutive law \citep{maas2012febio}.
+Additionally, similar to the experimental setting in \citep{tonutti2017machine}, the tumour and healthy brain tissues have identical density and Poisson ratio, and the tumour is assumed to be stiffer than the healthy brain tissue, thus having a larger Young's modulus.
+The numerical value of material parameters are listed in Table \ref{tab:mat_properties}.